 Three hours lecture/discussion per week Prerequisite: ENGL 250 or equivalent Concentrated study of selected British and/or European authors.
 Authors selected change from term to term; therefore, students may take the course for credit more than once.
-Repeatable by topic.

 ENGL 327 MAJOR AMERICAN AUTHORS (3)